chirag-jatayu/rn-starter-template/README.md

 yarn android
 ```

+### degit

+# use this command to clone the repo and then initialize your git repo

+npx degit your-org/rn-starter-template project_name

 ### iOS

 For iOS, remember to install CocoaPods dependencies (this only needs to be run on first clone or after updating native deps).